How to crop your data to only your area of interest in 2D and in 3D!

 In this tutorial, we'll be looking at the Example Data from the How to Process Datasets documentation.

-- To start cropping, click on the Map Details button on the left-hand map menu.
+- To start cropping, click on the arrow to the right of the Map Layer

 - Then, select